-Effects on the Gastrointestinal Tract and Other Smooth Muscle Fentanyl causes a reduction in motility associated with an increas in smooth muscle tone in the antrum of the stomach and duodenun Digestion of food in the small intestine is delayed and propulsive ontractions are decreased.
-Propulsive peristaltic waves in the color are decreased, while tone may be increased to the point of spasm. esulting in constipation.
-Other opioid-induced effects may inclu eduction in biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase
+Fentanyl causes a reduction in motility associated with an increas in smooth muscle tone in the antrum of the stomach and duodenum Digestion of food in the small intestine is delayed and propulsive contractions are decreased.
+Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm esulting in constipation.
+Other opioid-induced effects may include a reduction in biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase gonadal axis, leading to androgen deficiency that may manifest as ow libido impotence erectile dysfunction amenorrhea or infertilty.
+The causal role of opioids in the clinical syndrome of hypogonadism is unknown because the various medical, physical, lifestyle and psychological stressors that may influence gonadal hormone levels have not been adequately controlled for in studies conducted to date [see Adverse Reactions (6)].

 Effects on the Cardiovascular System Fentanyl produces peripheral vasodilation which may result in orthostatic hypotension or syncope.
-Manifestations of histamine release and/or peripheral vasodilation may include pruritis flushing red eyes veating, and/or orthostatic hypotension
+Manifestations of histamine release and/or peripheral vasodilation may include pruritis, flushing, red eyes, weating, and/or orthostatic hypotension Effects on the Endocrine System nents of the immune system in in vitro and animal models clinical significance of these findings is unknown.
+Overall, the effects f opioids appear to be modestly immunosuppressive

-Effects on the Endocrine System Depoids inhibit the secretion of adrenocorticotropic hormone (ACTH), cortisol, and luteinizing hormone (LH) in humans.
-They also stimulate prolactin, growth hormone (GH) secretion, and pancreatic secretion of insulin and glucagor
+Opioids inhibit the secretion of adrenocorticotropic hormone (ACTH), cortisol, and luteinizing hormone (LH) in humans.
+They also stimulate prolactin, growth hormone (GH) secretion, and pancreatic secretion of insulin and glucago Chronic use of opioids may influence the hypothalamic-pituitary-